 Now a great strategy for finding and following people who share the same interests as you, is to find and follow the folks using a tag you are interested in.
 Example: I might go to an education conference and folks are using the Hashtag #DL10 (DevLearn 2010).
 I can pull up a search for #DL10 and connect to these folks since I can assume they are all interested in learning and technology (that’s what this conference is all about).

 If you would like to start your own tag, follow these 3 steps to set it up:

 1. Create a short code or tag that makes sense to use.
 It can be anything that includes letters and numbers.
-Make it as short as possible since folks have to fit it into the 140 character limit along with whatever they have to say.
+Make it as short as possible since folks have to fit it into the 280 character limit on Twitter, along with whatever they have to say.

-Are there other sites that you find helpful in registering your hashtags or are you still just as confused (if not more) about hashtags?
-Let's hear it from you~
+Do you use hashtags in your social media posts?
+Do you have a tag you’d like to start using or are you still just as confused (if not more) about hashtags?
+I’d love to hear from you~